Miqqy/ChallChess/README.md

 # ChallChess

 Please use version java se 20 to run the code when cloning the repo.
+This is chess written in Java, that's it!